-We consider it appropriate to update the regulatory cost of debt annually and decide the timing of the subsequent price adjustments on a case-by-case basis.
+Our preliminary view is that we would update the regulatory cost of debt annually and decide the timing of the subsequent price adjustments on a case-by-case basis.

-A function of a trailing average debt management strategy is that it regularly updates - the oldest tranche of debt will mature and be replaced by a new tranche of debt.
-Therefore, the cost of debt will update in accordance with debt tranche refinancing (that is, annually) by an amount equal to the difference between the interest rate of the old and the new tranche of debt, divided by the total number of tranches within the trailing average portfolio (that is, 10).
+A function of a trailing average debt management strategy is that it regularly updates (i.e. the oldest tranche of debt will mature and be replaced by a new tranche of debt).
+Therefore, the cost of debt will update in accordance with debt tranche refinancing (i.e. annually) by an amount equal to the difference between the interest rate of the old and the new tranche of debt, divided by the total number of tranches within the trailing average portfolio (i.e. 10).
 Therefore, when implementing the trailing average approach, a consequential consideration is whether to pass through the impact of the updated cost of debt via annual price updates or via a true-up at the beginning of the next regulatory period.

 Regulatory precedent is mixed in relation to the timing of updates to allowable revenue.
-A variety of approaches are adopted, including annual updates, end-of-period true-ups, and no updates (see Appendix B).
+A variety of approaches are adopted, including annual updates, end-of-period true-ups, and no updates (see Appendix B: Cost of debt approaches implemented by other regulators).

 A key rationale for updating revenues annually is to provide consistency with an efficient debt management strategy for a benchmark firm.
 For example, if the efficient debt management strategy reflects a portfolio of debt with staggered maturity dates out to 10 years with annual refinancing at the prevailing 10-year debt yield, then to reflect this, the regulated cost of debt allowance (and hence revenue) should also change each year.
 Annual updates would minimise mismatches between the regulatory cost of debt allowance captured in allowable revenues and the actual cost of debt from a benchmark efficient firm during the regulatory period.
 This would reduce sustained periods of potential over- or under-compensation and potential investment distortions.
-QTC analysis found that when true-ups are not performed annually, there was potential for material over- or under-compensation across consecutive five-year regulatory periods and subsequently large step changes in revenues relative to annual updates of the trailing average.126
+QTC analysis found that when true-ups are not performed annually, there was potential for material over- or under-compensation across consecutive five-year regulatory periods and subsequently large step changes in revenues relative to annual updates of the trailing average.99